DonatasTamosauskas/Python_Snake/README.md

 the advantages of Numpy are overshadowed by its overhead.
 Here simple Python lists and newbie coding win against Numpy.

-To be honest before creating the Numpy version of the game engine I expected it to crush my java-ish implementation of snake game with Python lists.
-And trust me was I disappointed to find that my new work was in fact slower.
-But after putting on the data scientist mask and analyzing the differences between game engines I was a tiny bit less bummed out about the whole situation - apparently my new implementation is pretty good.
+To be honest, before creating the Numpy version of the game engine I expected it to crush my java-ish implementation of snake game with Python lists.
+And trust me was I disappointed to find that my new work was, in fact, slower.
+But after putting on the data scientist mask and analyzing the differences between the two game engines I was a tiny bit less bummed out about the whole situation - apparently my new implementation is pretty good.
 Just not in my use case...

 # Chapter 2: The Model